 Gain Marketable Skills in 12 Months

-The masters track is a compact 12-month program providing thorough but efficient applied training for students from around the world.
-For Rutgers students, it also provides a concise path for marine science undergraduates to earn a masters with a single year of additional training (a “4+1” model).
+The Master of Operational Oceanography track is a compact 12-month Master of Science degree program providing thorough but efficient applied training for students from around the world.
+For Rutgers students, it also provides a concise path for marine science undergraduates to earn a master’s with a single year of additional training (a “4+1” model).

-With small class numbers and an individualized mentorship model, we support our student in building :
+With small class numbers and an individualized mentorship model, we support our students in building :

 - marine science expertise